Frequently Asked Questions about Special Arbitration

 Yes, with written consent of the involved parties.
 You may submit cases to determine coverage disputes, apportion liability, allocate fault and/or determine contribution prior to settlement.
 Without written consent, there must always be a settlement with the injured party before filing Special Arbitration.

-No, as long as the limit of liability is raised as an Affirmative Defense and supported by some form of evidence, in accordance with Rule 2-4.
+No, as long as the limit of liability is raised as a Jurisdictional Exclusion and supported by some form of evidence, in accordance with Rule 2-4.
 However, the other party may agree to accept your limits if they desire.
+Rule 3-9 also allows the possibility for post-decision relief.

-Yes, a company can add additional signatories for alleged tortfeasors that Company 1 did not name.
+Yes, a company can add additional signatories for alleged tortfeasors that the Recovering Party did not name.
 Your rationale for including them in the case will be outlined in your Contentions.
-If the alleged tortfeasor is not insured by a signatory member you will argue their negligence in the Contentions.
+If the alleged tortfeasor is not insured by a signatory member, you will argue their negligence in the Recovery Arguments.

 You may file cases for reimbursement of payments under UMBI or UMPD coverage from the insurer for the responsible tortfeasor that was identified or acknowledged coverage after the payment.
 If the insurer for the tortfeasor still maintains a no coverage position, the case should be filed in the Uninsured Motorist Forum.
 Disputes involving UIM coverage are not compulsory in Special Arbitration and may be heard only with consent or if the responding member answers without asserting the affirmative defense regarding jurisdiction.

 Yes, you can seek recovery of legal fees in this forum.
-These fees consist of expenses directly related to the prosecution or defense of a lawsuit.
+These fees consist of expenses directly related to the prosecution or defense of a lawsuit and must be in conjunction with the damages sought for the settlement.
+In other words, a party may not file for legal fees only.

 Once the claim is settled (per the definition of settlement) claims relating to construction defect exposures could be filed in Special as either of two of the three compulsory disputes.
 Contribution among co-defendants disputes could be used for recovery of all or part of a third party settlement from another negligent tortfeasor; concurrent coverage disputes could be used for recovery of all or part of loss or legal expense payments from another insurer who also provides coverage for the same insured.